-Their fundraising events have become not much more than ostentatious grandstanding of the old world economic elite.
+Let’s take a moment to examine the existing paradigm of the big business philanthropy industry.
+Their fundraising events have become not much more than ostentatious grandstanding of the old-world economic elite.
 Most charity events seem to be five-star functions at swanky venues where the “great and good” get together to scratch each other’s backs and make a pretense of caring about others.
-If they’re actually concerned about others then why not spend the night working in a soup kitchen rather than having a luxury meal with copious champagne and catching up with all their fellow rich good friends?
+If they’re actually concerned about others, then why not spend the night working in a soup kitchen rather than having a luxury meal with copious champagne and catching up with all their fellow rich good friends?

-The vast majority of the charity industry in general reeks of corruption and propaganda on behalf of the rich.
+The vast majority of the charity industry in general reeks of corruption and propaganda on behalf of the super-rich.
 Out of the World’s Top 50 Charities, over 40% of them are actively and openly engaged primarily in proselytizing their freewill-infringing dogma via the utilization of fear mongering and tradition-directed bigotry.
-The Salvation Army for example brings in almost $4 Billion Dollars annually in the United States and routinely uses its theological stances to discriminate against anyone and everyone, including its own employees that does not adhere to their ultra-christian biblical view of morality.
-There are hundreds of articles out there regarding just this one example, yet the general public remains unaware as its such a common sight to see them engaged in aggressive panhandling at storefronts across the US every winter season.
+The Salvation Army for example brings in almost $4 Billion annually in the United States and routinely uses its theological stances to discriminate against anyone and everyone, including their own employees, that does not adhere to their ultra-christian biblical view of morality.
+There are hundreds of articles out there regarding just this one example, yet the general public remains unaware as it’s such a common sight to see them engaged in aggressive panhandling at storefronts across the U.S. every winter season.

 Here is an article for reference: